-Lisa Jones is a Deputy Chief Assistant District Attorney in the Gwinnett District Attorney's Office.
-She graduated from the University of Kansas in 1990 with a Bachelor of Arts degree in English and from the University of Kansas School of Law in 1993 with her Juris Doctorate.
+Lisa Jones graduated from the University of Kansas in 1990 with a Bachelor of Arts degree in English and from the University of Kansas School of Law in 1993 with her Juris Doctorate.
 Lisa is a career prosecutor and began her legal career in Georgia in 1994 as an Assistant Solicitor-General in the DeKalb County Solicitor-General's Office.
 In 1997, she went to work for the Hall and Dawson County District Attorney's Office where she served in various supervisory capacities, including the Chief Assistant District Attorney, until 2002 when she came to the Gwinnett District Attorney's Office.

 She has supervised several courtrooms of various Gwinnett Superior Court Judges and helped to establish both the Hall County and Gwinnett County Drug Courts during her tenure as a prosecutor.
 She is a frequent instructor to other prosecutors for the Prosecuting Attorney's Council and also to officers attending the Gwinnett Police Academy.
 Lisa has tried well over 100 jury trials including extensive work in death penalty litigation.
-She currently supervises the trial divisions prosecuting all criminal cases assigned to Superior Court Chief Judge Melodie Snell Conner as well as Superior Court Judges Randolph G. Rich and Ronnie K. Batchelor.
-Lisa also supervises all criminal cases assigned to Juvenile Court judges Robert Rodatus, Stephen Franzen, and Robert Waller.
+She directly supervises all cases assigned to the juvenile courts, accountability courts, and the Appellate Division as well as oversees all superior court trial teams.
+She is responsible for the day to day operations of the District Attorney’s Office